qudeowl/vanilla-ui-overhaul/README.md

 # Vanilla UI Overhaul

 Replaces the default white and yellow UI elements with a dark, semi-transparent style.
 Panels turn into frosted glass, yellow hover effects become blue, and the main menu re-centers itself.
 The loading screen is restyled to match.
-The menu now uses Trade Gothic — the font from Left 4 Dead.
+The menu now uses Trade Gothic, the font from Left 4 Dead.

 > **Beta** — things might change.
 Bug reports welcome via [Issues](https://github.com/qudeowl/vanilla-ui-overhaul/issues).